We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 If you're onboarding new engineers, AI adoption data should inform your first-30-days playbook.

 Senior engineers adopt more slowly but use AI for higher-leverage tasks: architecture decisions, complex refactoring, code review assistance, and documentation.
 Their usage is less frequent but more impactful per interaction.
+The result is that junior AI adoption correlates strongly with shorter ramp-up times, while senior AI adoption correlates with higher-quality PR descriptions and more thorough code review feedback.

 AI Depth Matters More Than AI Breadth